BrandonFromKansas/reading-notes/code-201/reading04-html-links-js-functions-css-layout.md

 [6 Reasons for Pair Programming]()
 #### 1. Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
 - Learning from fellow students:
   * I have always enjoyed working in teams/pairs.
 I have always worked best with others who are freely willing to share their knowledge amongst their peers.
 In this class alone, I don't think I could have submitted my last lab without my classmates' help.
-Also, teaching other people about new concetps/ideas is a great way for a developer to practice their mentoring skills.
+Also, teaching other people about new concepts/ideas is a great way for a developer to practice their mentoring skills.
 This industry can be intimidating to someone like myself who has little-to-no experience in tech.
 Having strong mentors with great collaboration skill will be huge in continuing to recruit people into this field.
 I would love to get enough experience in this field so that when the time comes, I can teach this to people who are in my position now.

 - Job Interview Readiness:
   * A friend of mine who is actually a software developer now started his tech journey at a startup company working a recruiter.
 He said that he was lucky and was able to get some inside knowledge of how the whole job interview process goes for someone in the tech industry.
-It was also in that positon that he learned the importance of keeping a professional appearance on his LinkedIn page (and all other social media accouts).
+It was also in that position that he learned the importance of keeping a professional appearance on his LinkedIn page (and all other social media accouts).
 Even with the inside knowledge, he said that is can be a tough industry to break into but with proper guidance and practice, a developer can be more than well prepared for when that time comes.
-It was honestly one of the biggest reasons that I chose Code Fellows and I need to keep that in mind when working on the coaching assignents.
+It was honestly one of the biggest reasons that I chose Code Fellows and I need to keep that in mind when working on the coaching assignments.

 ## Things I Want to Know More About